MaartenDesnouck/google-apps-script/README.md

 #### Pull and push code from/to your remote script project
 - Gas also supports shared scripts, Team Drives and container bound scripts
-- Files in subfolders are mapped to their relative pathname in a script and the other way around
+- Files in subfolders are mapped to their relative pathname in a project and the other way around
 - You can specify to pull or push a single file by adding a filename to the command
 - Delete a single remote file by adding -d to the push command